-- 41.13 MAINTAINING STRUCTURES IN HISTORIC DISTRICTS.
-Persons who own or control a structure in a historic district shall do all of the following: - (1) Protect the structure against exterior decay, deterioration and reasonably foreseeable damage. - (2) Keep the structure free of structural defects. - (3) Maintain interior portions of the structure which, if not maintained, may create a casualty risk to the structure or cause exterior portions of the structure to fall into disrepair. - (4) Comply with applicable provisions of ch.
+41.13 MAINTAINING STRUCTURES IN HISTORIC DISTRICTS.
+(1) Requirements.
+Persons who own or control a structure in a historic district shall do all of the following:

+(a) Protect the structure against exterior decay, deterioration and reasonably foreseeable damage.

+(b) Keep the structure free of structural defects.

+(c) Maintain interior portions of the structure which, if not maintained, may create a casualty risk to the structure or cause exterior portions of the structure to fall into disrepair.

+(d) Comply with applicable provisions of ch.
 18 (plumbing code), ch.
 27 (minimum housing and property maintenance code), ch.
 29 (building code), ch.
 30 (heating, ventilating and air conditioning code) and ch.
 31 (sign control) of the Madison general ordinances.
-Waivers or variances granted under any of these chapters do not affect the requirements under subs.
-(1) to (3).